What Is Men’s Executive Coaching — and Why Does It Matter?

 They often realize there’s a gap between being connected to or feeling successful with their emotions, with their relationships, and with a greater community, and possibly also with just feeling they’re living a life of fulfillment.

-I discourage men who are just looking for a quick fix, and sometimes for a small, unique issue that’s not recurring.
-A quick fix might be all you need.
-Still, I do my best work with men who are really looking for fundamental change, becoming more efficient across the board —not just in their performance at work, but also in their being and performance at home, in relationships, and in their whole lives.
+I discourage men who are just looking for a quick fix.
+I do my best work with men who are really looking for fundamental change, becoming more efficient across the board, not just in their performance at work, but also in their being and performance at home, in relationships, and in their whole lives.

-What is the process or pathway of your coaching work — what happens from start to finish?
+What is the coaching process — what happens from start to finish?

 Often, for coaches, the process starts with a free consultation.
-I want to know if working with me is going to be the best return on your investment for you and for me.
+Would working with me be the best return on your investment for both of us?
 Am I able to make a significant difference in your life and what you want to achieve?

 Over a course of time, you’ve come up with a way to perfect your way of being in the world in such a manner that it just starts to stay with you.
 My ultimate goal for decades has been to get people so they don’t need me.
 Which doesn’t mean I’ll never see you again, but I don’t want to keep seeing you every week for the rest of your life.
 Honestly, I’d get bored, you’d get bored, and I certainly believe it’d be a waste of your time and money.

-I often suggest other therapies, processes, events, ways to build on what we created.
+I often suggest other therapies, processes, and events as ways to build on what we created.
 I’m a huge advocate of using other therapies, disciplines and experiences to continue to grow.

-How does your relational-executive leadership work integrate into men’s coaching — can this really help my leadership & my home life at once?
+How does relational-executive leadership work integrate into men’s coaching — can this really help my leadership AND my home life at once?

-What I’ve found from working with leaders —and I believe they have discovered — is that there’s really no separation between leading at home and at work.
-Now, we might not see our relationship at home as a leadership relationship, but it’s certainly a relationship, a connection, as any good leadership really is at home or at work.
+What I’ve found from working with leaders, and they have discovered, is that there’s really no separation between leading at home and at work.
+Now, we might not see our relationship at home as a leadership relationship, but it’s certainly a relationship, a connection that is dependent on your physiology being downregulated so others feel safe and authentic connection leads.

 We show up with the same body and the same nervous system, and for better or worse, the same history at home and at work.
 Now, the people might be different and the situations are certainly different, but how our nervous system responds is going to be similar.